 Are you no longer satisfied with your life?
 Do you feel like you’re not doing anything worthwhile?
 A decrease in life satisfaction is another symptom of burnout.
 This can lead to feelings of loneliness, isolation, and boredom.

 Are you having trouble getting things done?
 Do you procrastinate more than usual?
 A decrease in productivity is a common symptom of burnout.
 This is because burnout drains your energy and motivation.

 Do you find yourself overeating or undereating?
 Are you sleeping more or less than usual?
 Changes in eating and sleeping habits are another common symptom of burnout.
 This is because burnout can lead to changes in your appetite and sleep patterns.

 Do you find yourself withdrawing from social activities?
 Are you no longer interested in seeing friends or family?
 Withdrawing from social activities is a common symptom of burnout.
 This is because burnout can lead to feelings of isolation and loneliness.

 Ways to Prevent and Recover from Burnout

 If you’re experiencing any of the above symptoms, it’s important to take steps to address the problem.
 This may include changing your work situation, such as delegating tasks or taking on a new challenge.
-You may also need to change your lifestyles, such as getting regular exercise and enough sleep.
+You may also need to change your lifestyle, such as getting regular exercise and enough sleep.
 Finally, if you’re feeling particularly overwhelmed, you may need health care professional help.

 There are several ways to prevent or reduce stress in your life.
 These include: